 - calling patterns.

-CPNI does not include your name, address, and telephone number, because the Telecommunications Act classifies that information as “subscriber list information” which is not subject to the protections applicable to CPNI.
+CPNI does not include your name, address, and telephone number, because the Communications Act classifies that information as “subscriber list information” which is not subject to the protections applicable to CPNI.
 However, that information is also subject to certain protections as described below under “To whom may Comcast disclose personally identifiable information?”

 We also collect and maintain certain other information about your account.
 For example, this information may include:

 - the device identifiers and network addresses of equipment used with your account;

 - records indicating the number of television sets, set-top boxes, modems, telephones, home security and automation devices, or other devices connected to our cable system; and

 - additional information about the service options you have chosen.

 Some of our services permit you to establish secondary accounts, and if you do so we collect similar information in order to establish and service the secondary accounts.
 During the initial provisioning of our services, and during any subsequent changes or updates to our services, Comcast may collect technical information about your televisions, any set-top boxes, computer hardware and software, cable modems, telephones, other cable or other service-related devices, home security and automation devices, and customization settings and preferences.
 Additionally, if you rent your residence, we may have a record of whether landlord permission was required prior to installing our cable services as well as your landlord's name and address.Back to Top